TL;DR

 For TypeScript projects, this means Codex can:

-tsc with your exact compiler settingsvitest or jest test suitesWhat it cannot do mid-task:
+tsc with your exact compiler settingsvitest or jest test suitesCloud task access depends on the environment you configure:

 Codex integrates directly with GitHub issues and pull requests.
 For teams that manage work through GitHub, this feels natural: